microsoft/Hack-Together-Fabric-AI/README.md

 **Planning on hacking with Microsoft Fabric + Azure OpenAI?** We're able to offer no-cost, limited access to Azure OpenAI - no Azure account needed.
 We will have more details as we near closer to the event start date.

 ### #01 - Start hacking on February 15th
-Either team up (max 3 team members) or fly solo to join the hacking!
+**Either team up (max 3 team members) or fly solo** to join the hacking!
 Make sure to [register for Hack Together](https://aka.ms/hacktogether/fabric-ai/register) before starting to build your project.

+**Get access to our free Azure OpenAI resources** via our proxy.
+Go to our [AI Access Page](AI_access.md) to get register for your own key for this event.
+Then see how to get set up, get examples, and start hacking!

 ### #02 - Join live sessions for learning and inspiration